15cm/AMM/README.md

 # Features
 - Fetch status of Aria2 server using Aria2 RPC (via websocket) and display it.
-- Multiple Aria2 server support.
+- Multiple Aria2 servers support.
 Refresh interval of global status and tasks can be configured for each server.
+- Drag and Drop to reorder Aria2 servers.
 - ws/wss(self-signed certificate included) support
 - Dark Mode
 - Control Mode for task management
+- Associate with Magnet Link

 # Screenshots
 ## Light Mode